angular-schule/website-articles/blog/2018-02-rxjs-own-log-operator/README.md

 ## 3) Wrap existing operator into closure

-All the built-in operators already return funcations that can be used in the observable pipeline.
+All the built-in operators already return functions that can be used in the observable pipeline.
-What we can now do is, us the existing operator "as is" and return is from our function.
+What we can now do is, use the existing operator "as is" and return it from our function.
 Thus, our `function log()` returns a specific variant of the original `tap()` operator.

 ```typescript